Ultimate Guide: How to Make a Sports Highlight Video for Free

 Pros: Adequate quantity of transition and other effects and supports a strong variety of video output formats.
 Moreover, OpenShot has the simplest user interface out of my Top Three Free Video Editor/ Video Maker Software Applications.

 Cons: No 4K support.
 And, of course—despite its unpretentious user interface—the learning curve remains high.
-And as always, you will also need access to other software applications in order to successfully complete your sports highlight video project.
+As always, you will need access to other software applications to complete your sports highlight video project successfully.

 Below is a YouTube beginner’s tutorial video on OpenShot: